Ada Lovelace: Commemoration

+Ada, the National College for Digital Skills, is a specialist college of further education and higher education in England, focused on digital skills.
+The college has campuses in London (Pimlico) and Manchester (Ancoats).
+The college teaches degree-level apprenticeship, as well as a sixth-form college for students aged 16 to 19.

 Ada Lovelace Day is an annual event celebrated on the second Tuesday of October, which began in 2009.
 Its goal is to "... raise the profile of women in science, technology, engineering, and maths," and to "create new role models for girls and women" in these fields.
 Events have included Wikipedia edit-a-thons with the aim of improving the representation of women on Wikipedia in terms of articles and editors to reduce unintended gender bias on Wikipedia.

 The Ada Initiative was a non-profit organisation dedicated to increasing the involvement of women in the free culture and open source movements.

+The building of the department of Engineering Mathematics at the University of Bristol is called the Ada Lovelace Building.

 The Engineering in Computer Science and Telecommunications College building in Zaragoza University is called the Ada Byron Building.

 The computer centre in the village of Porlock, near where Lovelace lived, is named after her.

 Ada Lovelace House is a council-owned building in Kirkby-in-Ashfield, Nottinghamshire, near where Lovelace spent her infancy.

 In 2012, a Google Doodle and blog post honoured her on her birthday.
 In 2013, Ada Developers Academy was founded and named after her.
-The mission of Ada Developers Academy is to diversify tech by providing women and gender diverse people the skills, experience, and community support to become professional software developers to change the face of tech.
+Its mission is to diversify tech by providing women and gender-diverse people the skills, experience, and community support to become professional software developers to change the face of tech.
 On 17 September 2013, the BBC Radio 4 biography programme Great Lives devoted an episode to Ada Lovelace; she was sponsored by TV presenter Konnie Huq.

 As of November 2015, all new British passports have included an illustration of Lovelace and Babbage.
 In 2017, a Google Doodle honoured her with other women on International Women's Day.
 On 2 February 2018, Satellogic, a high-resolution Earth observation imaging and analytics company, launched a ÑuSat type micro-satellite named in honour of Ada Lovelace.
 In March 2018, The New York Times published a belated obituary for Ada Lovelace.